MicrosoftDocs/azure-stack-docs/azure-stack/asdk/asdk-validate-backup.md

 > [!IMPORTANT]
 > The current installer UI only supports encryption key.

 1. After the host computer successfully boots into the CloudBuilder.vhdx image, sign in using the admin credentials specified when you [prepared the ASDK host computer](asdk-prepare-host.md) for ASDK installation.
-This should be the same as the ASDK host local admin credentials.
+These credentials should be the same as the ASDK host local admin credentials.
 2. Open an elevated PowerShell console and run the **&lt;drive letter>\AzureStack_Installer\asdk-installer.ps1** PowerShell script.
 The script might now be on a different drive than C:\ in the CloudBuilder.vhdx image.
 Click **Recover**.

     ![ASDK installer script](media/asdk-validate-backup/1.PNG)